- LSAT PREP

 There are many LSAT prep books and book series that typically cover the three LSAT question types: Logical Reasoning, Reading Comprehension, and Analytical Reasoning.
 Each series provides an overview of what to expect on LSAT test day, along with strategies for tackling each question type.
 In addition, each includes hundreds of practice questions and 2-8 full-length practice tests with questions from real LSATs that have been released by the Law School Admissions Council.
 Here are details about 3 of the most popular LSAT prep book series.

 Manhattan LSAT prides itself on its small class sizes, 170+ focus, and experienced, 99th percentile scoring teachers.
-It publishes three strategy guides, which include the Manhattan LSAT Logical Reasoning Strategy Guide ($28.26), the Manhattan LSAT Logic Games Strategy Guide ($28.45), and the Manhattan LSAT Reading Comprehension Strategy Guide ($29.47).
-Alternatively, all three can be purchased in the Manhattan LSAT Set of 3 Strategy Guides ($74.95), of which students have consistently rated with 5/5 stars.
+It publishes three strategy guides, which include the Manhattan LSAT Logical Reasoning Strategy Guide ($48.00), the Manhattan LSAT Logic Games Strategy Guide ($41.00), and the Manhattan LSAT Reading Comprehension Strategy Guide ($55.11).
+Alternatively, all three can be purchased in the Manhattan LSAT Set of 3 Strategy Guides ($145.12), which students have consistently rated with 5/5 stars.

 PowerScore LSAT Prep

 Founded in 1997, PowerScore is a relative newcomer to the LSAT prep world, but both its classes and books have scored positive reviews from students.
-It publishes the LSAT "Test Preparation Bible Series" that includes: the The PowerScore LSAT Logic Games Bible ($64.99), The PowerScore LSAT Logical Reasoning Bible ($64.99), and the The PowerScore LSAT Reading Comprehension Bible ($69.99).
+It publishes the LSAT "Test Preparation Bible Series" that includes: the The PowerScore LSAT Logic Games Bible ($53.19), The PowerScore LSAT Logical Reasoning Bible ($38.59), and the The PowerScore LSAT Reading Comprehension Bible ($42.40).
 Each "Bible" has a companion Workbook for $39.99.
-The total for all of the books and workbooks is $319.94.
-Each book is authored by PowerScore founder David Killoran, who has over 20 years of teaching experience and who scored in the 99th percentile on the LSAT.
+The total for all of the books and workbooks is $254.18.
+The books are authored by PowerScore founder David Killoran, who has over 20 years of teaching experience and who scored in the 99th percentile on the LSAT.

 Kaplan Test Prep

-Kaplan's LSAT Strategies and Tactics series books contain detailed instructions, tips and strategies for understanding each question type, by explaining the steps necessary for arriving at the answer.
+Kaplan's LSAT books contain detailed instructions, tips and strategies for understanding each question type, and they explain the steps necessary for arriving at the answer.
 For example, for a Logic Games problem Kaplan explains, "Your starting point for understanding any logic game on the LSAT is the real-world scenario...described in the opening paragraph.
 Use the situation to visualize the task; then use that image to begin a simple sketch or chart that will help you organize all information in the game's rules and restrictions."
-From there book shows you how to sketch out the scenario and complete the steps to arrive at the correct answer for that specific question.
+From there, the book shows you how to sketch out the scenario and complete the steps to arrive at the correct answer for that specific question.
 All questions are from actual released LSAT exams.
 The end of each volume includes full length sample LSAT tests.

 Princeton Review LSAT Prep

 Founded by Princeton University graduate John Katzman, Princeton Review has been in the test preparation business since 1981.
-Its Cracking the LSAT, 2013 Edition (Graduate School Test Preparation) ($37.99) contains test prep strategy and practice for all three LSAT question types in one volume that includes a DVD.
+Its LSAT Premium Prep, 28th Edition ($29.99) contains test prep strategy and practice for all three LSAT question types in one volume.
 If you register your book online, you will gain access to online support that includes pacing drills, additional sample questions, personalized score reports, and tutorials.
-As an added bonus, Cracking the LSAT contains a promo code for $150 off of certain Princeton Review LSAT prep courses.

-Cracking the LSAT 2013 contains a thorough review of all LSAT topics, including Logic Games techniques, and provides strategies for avoiding common errors that students make on the LSAT.
+LSAT Premium Prep contains a thorough review of all LSAT topics, including Logic Games techniques, and provides strategies for avoiding common errors that students make on the LSAT.
 The book uses Princeton Review's "proven techniques for a higher score."
-While Princeton Review does not offer a guarantee related to using Cracking the LSAT, it does encourage users of the books to register for its flagship Hyperlearning LSAT prep course.
-Students who complete Hyperlearning experience an "average 8-point increase between their first and last in–class practice tests," and a money back guaranteed is offered.
+While Princeton Review does not offer a guarantee related to using LSAT Premium Prep, it does encourage users of the books to register for its flagship LSAT 165+ prep course.
+Students who complete LSAT 165+ receive a money back guarantee that they will achieve a 165 or higher on the test.